Trial of Dzhokhar Tsarnaev: Pre-trial events

 Tsarnaev's arraignment for 30 charges, including four for murder, occurred on July 10, 2013, in the US District Court for the District of Massachusetts in Boston before U.S. Magistrate Judge Marianne Bowler.
 It was his first public court appearance.
 He pleaded not guilty to all 30 counts against him, which included using and conspiring to use a weapon of mass destruction resulting in death.
-Tsarnaev is represented by Miriam Conrad, David Bruck, William Fick, Timothy G. Watkins, and Judy Clarke.
+Tsarnaev was represented by Miriam Conrad, David Bruck, William Fick, Timothy G. Watkins, and Judy Clarke.

 On January 30, 2014, United States Attorney General Eric Holder announced that the federal government would seek the death penalty against Dzhokhar Tsarnaev.
 A plea deal failed when the government refused to rule out the possibility of the death penalty.
 The proceedings were overseen by Judge George O'Toole.
 Jury selection lasted two months.

 After his detention, Tsarnaev was questioned without being provided a Miranda warning.
 After being read his Miranda rights, Tsarnaev stopped talking and declined to continue to cooperate with the investigation.
 Prosecutors initially argued that his pre-Miranda statements should be admissible, invoking Miranda's public safety exception.
 However, the exception was not considered by the court because the prosecutors later decided not to use those statements in their case.